Hua Hin Night Markets Guide 2026: 7 Markets Compared

 For the ultimate weekend market experience, here’s my perfect Friday-Sunday route:

-• 7-8:30pm: Head to Patio Oldtown Night Market – Just a short ride away, Patio offers a more refined atmosphere with excellent live music in the central courtyard.
+- 7-8:30pm: Head to Patio Oldtown Night Market – Just a short walk away, Patio offers a more refined atmosphere with live music in the central courtyard.
 This is the perfect place for dessert or a cocktail in a more relaxed setting.
+Good for dessert or a cocktail in a calmer setting.
 Don’t miss the upper floor with its exhibition on old Hua Hin.

-Why this route works: You’re moving from busier traditional markets to progressively more relaxed venues, ending with Tamarind’s laid-back vibe.
-The timing helps you avoid the worst crowds while catching each market at its best.
+This route works because you’re moving from busier traditional markets to progressively more relaxed venues, ending with Tamarind’s laid-back vibe.
+The timing helps you avoid the worst crowds while catching each market at its best

 Accessibility Information for Hua Hin Markets